Prof. Barak Shoshany's Website

 Aside from time travel paradoxes, I am also interested in the possibility of FTL travel.
 In particular, I am very interested in warp drives, which are a class of spacetime metrics that appear to allow FTL travel by exploiting a loophole in general relativity: while one cannot move FTL within space, it is possible for space itself to move at arbitrary speeds.
 However, warp drives violate the energy conditions, which means they require impossibly large amounts of matter with negative energy density.

 It has often been suggested in the literature that FTL travel can be used to facilitate time travel, particularly in the context of warp drives.
-In a paper currently under review, I constructed a spacetime geometry with two warp drives, which explicitly contains closed timelike geodesics; to my knowledge, this has never been explicitly done before.
-To achieve this goal, I created a warp drive that can "land", that is, finish its journey at rest in a different reference frame - a subtle but important issue that has so far never been discussed in the literature.
+In a paper currently under review, I created a generalized warp drive that can transition between different reference frame in a purely geometric way, and used it to construct a spacetime geometry with two warp drives, which explicitly contains closed timelike geodesics, which has never been explicitly done before in this context.

 Ongoing research